Support and Resistance

 Another way of looking at peaks and troughs in a price chart is using the concept of support and resistance.
 Again, this is a fundamental idea used in technical analysis, and the various aspects of it can be very powerful.

 The troughs, or low points, can be thought of as support points – they are the level down to which the price can go, but no lower.
 The price is supported at that level because the buying interest is strong enough to overcome the amount of selling.
+When the price goes that low, sufficient people want to buy the financial security that the price is maintained, as a direct result of supply and demand.
 As a result, the price goes down to that level and turns back up again.

 Similarly the peaks indicate the resistance level.
-When the price gets that high, a lot of traders decide to sell and take their profits, and the excess of supply over demand or buying interest turns the price back.
+When the price gets that high, a lot of traders decide to sell and take their profits, seeing the price level as a reasonable place to cash in.
+Less people are interested in buying because of the relatively higher price, so the excess of supply over demand or the buying interest turns the price back.

-This is a progressive process.
 In an uptrend the price will hit a resistance point and be turned back down to retrace some of the previous gain.
 But if the major uptrend continues, you can expect the price to rise back up to the resistance and pass through it to a higher level.
 It’s almost as if the price is pausing for breath when it first hits resistance, and the next time around it gets some momentum up to break through.
-Here’s a chart to show the idea.
+In reality, it is an example of traders and investors progressively changing their minds on what is a fair level for the price.

 Clearly this chart shows an uptrend, with progressively higher peaks and higher troughs.
-Note that support and resistance are horizontal lines at certain price levels—later we’ll get onto lines that are angled and follow the trend.
+Note that support and resistance as we are viewing them at the moment are horizontal lines at certain price levels—later we will look in more detail at lines that are angled and follow the trend.

+Here is an example of what we are talking about.
 This is a sign that you would not ignore.
 In fact, as you’ll see in the next module on patterns, this is one of the classic bottom reversal patterns, and might well herald a change to an uptrend.
-Here’s a picture of that.

-This is called a double bottom reversal.
+This is called a double bottom reversal, and is one of the better known patterns that you will learn to look for on charts, so that you can anticipate a trend reversal.
 As with many of these patterns, there is a mirror image called a double top, which is when an uptrend reverses to become a downtrend, and here’s what that looks like.

 Again, these and other patterns will be discussed in the next module.
 These patterns aren’t guaranteed to start reversals, as not much can be guaranteed in analyzing the markets, but historically the odds point towards it.
-The important point is that in an uptrend you expect the successive resistance and support levels to be higher for the trend to be sound.
+The important point is that in an uptrend you expect the successive resistance and support levels to be higher for the uptrend to be sound.
 In a downtrend, the opposite applies and the support and resistance levels should be getting lower, otherwise it’s a red flag.
+Any time you see a deviation from this definition of the trend, you need to evaluate your trading position.
 Here’s a real stock chart showing a double top and reversal.

 Join the discussion